subvisual/subvisual.com/src/posts/2016-02-25-life-after-apprenticeship.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/136/image@2x.jpg
 tags:
   - design
+intro: >
-intro: "When I was finishing my apprenticeship here at Subvisual I wrote a [blog post](https://subvisual.co/blog/posts/54-the-pursuit-of-craftsmanship) about how it went and especially about what I learned during that period.
-It has been quite some time now, and I felt it was the right moment to write about how this experience has been."
+  When I was finishing my apprenticeship here at Subvisual I wrote a blog post about how it went and especially about what I learned during that period.
+It has been quite some time now, and I felt it was the right moment to write about how this experience has been.
 ---

 When I was finishing my apprenticeship here at Subvisual I wrote a [blog post](https://subvisual.co/blog/posts/54-the-pursuit-of-craftsmanship) about how it went and especially about what I learned during that period.
 It has been quite some time now, and I felt it was the right moment to write about how this experience has been.